 |Euro 1 and higher or Annex XXIII to Road Traffic Registration Regulations (StVZO) or equivalent or 52nd Ordinance on derogations to the StVZO or equivalent||4||from 1 January 1993||from 1 January 1993||green|

-The mean annual threshold for nitrogen dioxide, laid down with the aim of protecting human health, has been exceeded in many cities over the past years, in some cases significantly, due to the excessive amount of nitrogen oxide emissions generated by diesel vehicles under real-world driving conditions.
-Therefore, in addition to the regulations on low emission zones, some cities, such as Berlin, Darmstadt, Hamburg and Stuttgart, have imposed bans on diesel passenger cars up to and including Euro 5 for certain routes.
-Stuttgart is furthermore implementing a zonal ban on Euro 4/IV diesel motor vehicles.
+The mean annual threshold for nitrogen dioxide, laid down with the aim of protecting human health, has been exceeded in many cities for a long time, in some cases significantly, due to the excessive amount of nitrogen oxide emissions generated by diesel vehicles under real-world driving conditions.
+Therefore, in addition to the regulations on low emission zones, Berlin, Darmstadt and Hamburg have imposed bans on diesel passenger cars up to and including emission standard Euro 5 for certain routes.
+Stuttgart is furthermore implementing a zonal ban on Euro 4/IV diesel motor vehicles and in a small low-emission zone, plans to ban all diesel motor vehicles with emission standard Euro 5/V or less.
 No new stickers were introduced to monitor compliance with these bans.
 Where additional traffic bans are necessary in order to reduce nitrogen dioxide emissions in the short term, they can be monitored by the competent local authorities through randomised mobile number plate recognition, in accordance with the amended Federal Road Traffic Act (entry into force in 2019).
+In light of the fact that nitrogen dioxide emissions dropped significantly in 2019 and 2020, it can be assumed that additional bans on Euro 4/IV and Euro 5/V diesel vehicles beyond the regulations on low emission zones no longer need to be imposed.